deliveredtechnologies/rulebook/README.md

 ## 3 The Java Domain Specific Language Explained

-The RuleBook Java Domain Specific Language (DSL) is Given-When-Then, popularized by Behavior Driven Development (BDD) and associated testing frameworks (e.g. Cucumber and Spock).
-And many of the ideas that went into creating the RuleBook Java DSL are borrowed from BDD, including: _**Sentences should be used to describe rules**_ and _**Rules should be defined using a ubiquitous language that translates into the codebase**_.
+The RuleBook Java Domain Specific Language (DSL) uses the Given-When-Then format, popularized by Behavior Driven Development (BDD) and associated testing frameworks (e.g. Cucumber and Spock).
+Many of the ideas that went into creating the RuleBook Java DSL are also borrowed from BDD, including: _**Sentences should be used to describe rules**_ and _**Rules should be defined using a ubiquitous language that translates into the codebase**_.

 ### 3.1 Given-When-Then: The Basis of the RuleBook Language